rat-software/rat-software/backend/config/README.md

    debug_screenshots = 0         # Set to 1 to save screenshots of the scraping process for debugging; 0 to disable.
-   timeout = 45                  # Maximum time in seconds before a scraping process is canceled. headless = 1                  # Set to 1 to enable headless mode (no browser UI), 0 to disable. job_server = local_windows    # Name of the server where scraping occurs.
+   timeout = 45                  # Maximum time in seconds before a scraping process is canceled. headless = 1                  # Set to 1 to enable headless mode (no browser UI), 0 to disable. job_server = your_job_server  # Name of the server where scraping occurs.
 Relevant if using multiple servers. refresh_time = 48             # Interval in hours to ensure sources are refreshed, preventing more than one scrape within 48 hours for similar queries or search engines. max_height = 50000            # Maximum height in pixels for scraping.
 Lower values speed up scraping but may result in incomplete content. min_width = 1024              # Minimum width in pixels for scraping.